Rorymon/AutomatePackagingAndPatching/README.md

 On your Windows 10 VM, install Cloudpaging Studio.
 This will be used for packaging the applications and patches into application containers.
 You can find the latest version of Studio on the Numecent customer support portal.

 In order to download applications found in the Evergreen PowerShell and upload completed packages using this script, you should launch the default browser on your machine at least once before taking your snapshot.
 If Internet Explorer is still on the VM, you should launch this once too.
+You should also install WinGet (App Installer App) and Chocolatey on the packaging VM.

 ![image](https://github.com/Rorymon/AutomateEvergreenPackaging/assets/7652987/7d2d2610-da11-43c8-bc29-cf161776c671)